Pezz89/PySoundConcat/src/sppysound/docs/descriptor_defs.rst

 Zero-Crossing
 ~~~~~~~~~~~~~
 The zero-crossing rate counts the number of times a signal's value changes from
-positive to negative in a frame. it is relevant to determining the noisiness of
+positive to negative in a frame.
+It is relevant to determining the noisiness of
-a signal, as noisy signals will pass from positive to negative more frequenctly
+a signal, as noisy signals will pass from positive to negative more frequently
 than period signals.
 It is calculated as:

 .. math::